pinojs/pino/docs/transports.md

 pino(transport)
 ```

-The `options.destination` property may also be a number to represent a file descriptor.
+The `options.destination` property may also be a number to represent a filedescriptor.
 Typically this would be `1` to write to STDOUT or `2` to write to STDERR.
 If `options.destination` is not set, it defaults to `1` which means logs will be written to STDOUT.
+If `options.destination` is a string integer, e.g. `'1'`, it will be coerced to a number and used as a file descriptor.
+If this is not desired, provide a full path, e.g. `/tmp/1`.

 The difference between using the `pino/file` transport builtin and using `pino.destination` is that `pino.destination` runs in the main thread, whereas `pino/file` sets up `pino.destination` in a worker thread.